Podzol

-In soil science, podzols are the typical soils of coniferous or boreal forests and also the typical soils of eucalypt forests and heathlands in southern Australia.
+Podzols, also known as podosols, spodosols, or espodossolos, are the typical soils of coniferous or boreal forests and also the typical soils of eucalypt forests and heathlands in southern Australia.
 In Western Europe, podzols develop on heathland, which is often a construct of human interference through grazing and burning.
 In some British moorlands with podzolic soils, cambisols are preserved under Bronze Age barrows.